alexwlchan/alexwlchan.net/src/_drafts/cool-to-care.md

 The people who make the show will tell you that it's about a bunch of misfits who thought they could do something ridiculous, who had the audacity to believe in something unlikely.

-That's one way to see it.
+That's certainly one way to see it.
 The musical tells the [true story] of a group of British spies who tried to fool Hitler with a dead body, fake papers, and an outrageous plan that could easily have failed.
 Decades later, the show's creators would mirror that same spirit of unlikely ambition.
 [Four friends][SpitLip], armed with their creativity, determination, and a wardrobe full of hats, created a new musical in a small London theatre.
-And after a series of London transfers, they're about to open the show under the bright lights of Broadway.
+And after a series of transfers, they're about to open the show under the bright lights of Broadway.

-But it's not the only way to see it.
-When I watch the show, I see a story about friendship.
+But when I watch the show, I see a story about friendship.
 It's about how we need our friends to help us, to inspire us, to push us to be the best versions of ourselves.

 I see the swaggering leader who needs a team to help him truly achieve.
 The nervous scientist who stands up for himself with the support of his friends.
-The excitable secretary who learns wisdom and resilience from her elder.
+The enthusiastic secretary who learns wisdom and resilience from her elder.

 And so, I suppose, it's fitting that I'm not in New York on my own.
 I'm here with friends -- dozens of wonderful people who I met through this ridiculous show.